ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.sql/README.md

 ### __工作进行中__ -->

 ## Changelog
+### 2.2.0 (2022-09-19)
+* IMPORTANT: Node.js 14.x is now needed at minimum!
+* (Apollon77) Fix potential crash cases with upcoming js-controller versions

+### 2.1.8 (2022-08-13)
+* (riversource/Apollon77) Optimize getHistory query by using "UNION ALL"
+* (Apollon77) Fix crash cases reported by Sentry

+### 2.1.7 (2022-06-30)
+* (Apollon77) Fix crash cases reported by Sentry

+### 2.1.6 (2022-06-27)
+* (Apollon77) Allow to remove a configuration value for "round" in config again

+### 2.1.5 (2022-06-27)
+* (Apollon77) When no count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.
+* (Apollon77) Fix the initialization of types and IDs for some cases.

+### 2.1.3 (2022-06-12)
+* (Apollon77) Make sure debug log is active according to the settings

+### 2.1.2 (2022-06-08)
+* (Apollon77) Huge performance optimizations for GetHistory calls

+### 2.1.1 (2022-05-30)
+* (Apollon77) Fix crash cases reported by Sentry

+### 2.1.0 (2022-05-27)
+* (Apollon77) Fix crash cases reported by Sentry
+* (Apollon77) Fix several places where pooled connections might have not been returned to pool correctly and add logging for it
+* (Apollon77) Work around an issue in used Pooling library that potentially gave out too many connections
+* (Apollon77) Optimize retention check to better spread the first checks over time
+* (Apollon77) Default to not use datapoint buffering as in 1.x when set to 0
+* (Apollon77) Make sure disabling "Log changes only" also really do not log the changes anymore
+* (Apollon77) Allow storeState and GetHistory also to be called for "unknown ids"
+* (Apollon77) Adjust the fallback logic for type detection to use the type of the state value to log as last fallback
+* (Apollon77) Fix storing booleans on MSSQL

 ### 2.0.2 (2022-05-11)
 * (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Did bigger adjustments to the recording logic and added a lot of new Features.
 Please refer to Changelog and Forum post for details.